 A better resource mix

-MSP providers often take on work previously handled by senior in-house lawyers in high labor cost countries and assign it to more junior resources (supervised by seniors) in low labor cost countries.
+Alternative legal service providers often take on work previously handled by senior in-house lawyers and assign it to more junior resources (supervised by seniors) offshore.

 Doing more with less